 Trim tabs in the extreme "bow up" positions will have no effect on the boat's ride.
 Trim tabs in the extreme "bow down" position will cause the boat to come on plane with minimum bow rise.
 Unless you are operating at low speeds or with considerable cockpit weight you will likely want to raise the tabs slightly when underway to avoid "plowing" water.
 With the tabs in the "bow down" position, you will be able to maintain a plane at the least possible RPMs.

 Trim Tab Pump Location

-The trim tab pump is located in the console-rigging compartment.
-Hydraulic fluid levels should be checked on an annual basis or anytime there is evidence of a leak.
+The trim tab pump is located in the console lower aft rigging compartment.
+The hydraulic fluid level should be checked annually.